DFC-OpenSource/ubuntu-port/README.md

 Installation
 ------------

--	The following command assumes /dev/mmcblk0 is the microSD device
+-	The following command assumes /dev/mmcblk0 to be the microSD device
 -	The microSD device needs to be equal or larger than 8GB
 -	Run as root